Zurich-R-User-Group/zurich-r-user-group.github.io/src/data/team/aurelien.md

 publishDate: "2022-11-08 15:39"
 ---

-Aurélien studied Economics and Philosophy and discovered his passion for R during his PhD in Economics.
-He works as an economist at SWICA and teaches R at HSG.
-As an avid biker and runner, his favorite R package is—of course—rStrava
+Aurélien is a health economist and data scientist in the Health Services Research team at SWICA, where he combines his expertise in data analysis with a passion for improving healthcare.
+He also teaches data science with R at HSG.
+Aurélien discovered his love for R during his PhD in Economics.
+As an avid biker and runner, his favorite R package is—naturally—rStrava.